gbass2/ComputerArchitecture/doc/NOTES.md

 21 - run execute, decode, fetch.
 26  - If execute is done, then pass to store, pass decode to execute, and fetch to decode.

-# Questions
-- Figure out Stalls
-- Need to figure out how we are going to deal with memory access.
-    - When in fetch stage We are accessing memory but without creating an instruction memory access event.
-        - create an event and put it at the top of meq. we return from the fetchInstruction function run the instruction access event and then go back to fetch.
-Figure out how to do the efficiently.
-        - Do we do this 4 times.
-Each for the 4 different memory locations that the instruction is stored in or do we do this once for all 4 locations.

 # Still need
 - Part 1